Robert Adamski, 29, caught red-handed 3D-printing parts for a lethal sub-machine gun, now facing multiple terror and firearms charges.

 Trial and Verdict

-Arrested in Walthamstow in July 2024, Adamski faced Woolwich Crown Court in a two-week trial.
-He was found guilty of:
+Arrested in Walthamstow in July 2024, Adamski stood trial at Woolwich Crown Court.
+After a two-week hearing, he was found guilty of:

 • Two counts of possessing firearm components (Section 5 Firearms Act 1968)